Old Chinese saying: “As long as you’re planning a journey, you own the journey. The minute you embark on that journey, the journey owns you.”

 “You’ll see.
-I asked Norm the same questions before I was assigned to Cairo.”
+I asked Norm the same questions before I went to Cairo.”

-The OC Bandits also mentioned that Payne was not a bull shitter.
+The OC Bandits did mention that Payne was no bull shitter.
 Marvin had confirmed my suspicion that Norm Bates had arranged this meeting.

 “You believe in Murphy’s Law?”

 Anything that can go wrong will go wrong.
 I grunted and said, “Yeah, I know all about Murphy’s Law.”